 August 14, 2023, 11:30 a.m. to 1:00 p.m.
 CT

 Summer is here and it’s time to gather around the campfire and tell some scary claim stories.
 Join us as for an interactive discussion on claim trends and specific risk management tips A&E firm’s should consider in order to mitigate their risk from costly claims and client disputes.
-Mark Blankenship, Director of Risk Management for WTW A&E, will moderate a discussion between two seasoned A&E claim campers: Anthony Carolei, VP of A&E Claims for Hanover Insurance Company and Chicago attorney, Newt Marshall.
+Mark Blankenship, Director of Risk Management for WTW A&E, will moderate a discussion between two seasoned A&E claim campers: Anthony Carolei, Director of Risk Management for Professional Liability at Hanover Insurance Company and Newt Marshall, a Chicago-based attorney.
 Join us for a lively panel discussion on some actual claims and valuable lessons learned.
 A great program for the all levels of staff!

 Design-Build Public Infrastructure Projects – Risks and Challenges for Design Professionals